bOmBeLq/Ponzi/README.md

 If You want to run this script but it does not work You can submit an issue ticket.
 I may help u but remember that You need some technical knowledge to run this.

+Before running this please make sure that everything works as expected!
+Especially check if payouts done at round end are done right way because this was newest feature.

 If You liked it and want to donate some satoshi:

 BTC address: 19VMMFXX2vTiAZZabc6GfENBw7zLjJzG1Y